fatsanogo/StatTheoryLabs/README.md

 # StatTheoryLabs
 learnr tutorials and labs for a mathematical statistics course These labs were originally adapted from labs by [Dr. Sara Stoudt](https://sastoudt.github.io/).
 This repo was forked from her [original one](https://github.com/sastoudt/StatTheoryLabs).
-Minor implementation edits for Spring 2023 by Sanogo.
+Implementation edits for Spring 2023 by Sanogo.

 ### To install this package: